 If Emergency Hot Mic has been enabled for emergency calls, automatic transmitting occurs with microphone audio unmuted without having to manually press the PTT switch.
-The automatic transmit period is programmed for 10-120 seconds in 10second intervals.
+The automatic transmit period is programmed for 10-120 seconds in ten-second intervals.
 If this feature or emergency calls are not enabled by programming, automatic transmitting does not occur.
 This feature is initiated only on the first press of the Emergency switch.
 Subsequent presses do not trigger automatic transmissions.
 To reset this function, the channel must be changed or power cycled.

-Placing an Emergency Call
+6.9.2.2 Placing an Emergency Call

-- 1. If required, select a channel of a system on which Emergency Calls are enabled and press the Emergency option switch or select that menu parameter.
-The Emergency Alarm is then sent as described in Section 5.10.2 if applicable. - 1.
-The emergency mode is indicated when "ACK RCVD" is briefly displayed and then "EMERGNCY" and the emergency talk group are alternately displayed.
+- 1 If required, select a channel of a system on which Emergency Calls are enabled and press the Emergency option switch or select that menu parameter.
+The Emergency Alarm is then sent as described in Section 5.9.1 if applicable. - 2 Emergency alarm entry is played upon the pressing of the Emergency button.
+Console Ack is played when we get an ack back from the console for an emergency Alarm.
+Emergency Exit is played when you press and hold the emergency button.
+Below are the tones for Emergency.